Last Updated on 28th September 2021 by Chauncey Morgan

-If you are trying to fix a hair dye disaster (for example, removing orange from hair) you can do it more often but be fanatic about deep conditioning and protein treatments to make sure your hair doesn’t become straw like.
+If you are trying to fix a hair dye disaster—for example, removing orange from hair—you can do it more often, but be fanatic about deep conditioning and protein treatments to make sure your hair doesn’t become straw-like.

 To make sure you’re on the right track, be sure to check out our handy hair color charts here!

-How Long Does Semi Permanent Hair Color Last
+How Long Does Semi-Permanent Hair Color Last?

-Generally speaking Demi-permanent color stays in the hair for 12 to 24 washings, while semi-permanent only lasts for six to 12 washings.
+Generally speaking, demi-permanent color stays in the hair for 12 to 24 washings, while semi-permanent only lasts for six to 12 washings.
 But this is a very rough average of a process that is incredibly unreliable in terms of results.

 You can apply semi-permanent dye to virgin hair, and it will last much longer than if you apply it to bleached hair.
-This is because bleached hair (a prerequisite for anybody not naturally blonde to have unicorn or pastel hair) is much more porous and the color escapes the hair quicker when washing.
+This is because bleached hair, a prerequisite for anybody not naturally blonde to have unicorn or pastel hair, is much more porous and the color escapes the hair quicker when washing.

 |Pravana ChromaSilk Vivids (Violet) 3.0oz||$|

-|Pravana Chroma Silk Creme Hair color Vivids Wild Orchid 3 oz||$|
+|Pravana Chroma Silk Creme Hair color Vivids Wild Orchid||$|

 Darker semi-permanent dyes usually last longer than pastel colors or lighter tones, but they fade to a pastel color with washes.
 Also, if you use heat styling that will burn out color from your hair quicker.

 This also means that removing Pravana Vivids is almost impossible without bleaching the hair, whereas Manic Panic can be removed with hot oil treatments and vitamin C for far less damage.
 It’s all about striking a balance between how often you want to re-color and how much damage your hair can take.

-How long does semi permanent hair color last also depends a LOT on the aftercare.
+How long does semi-permanent hair color last?
+This also depends a LOT on the aftercare.
 Dry shampoo will become your best friend, and cold water rinses something you deal with.
-Hot water, anti-dandruff or other harsh shampoos and frequent washing will fade semi-permanent hair color much quicker.
+Hot water, anti-dandruff, or other harsh shampoos and frequent washing will fade semi-permanent hair color much quicker.

-How To Remove Semi Permanent Hair Dye
+How to Remove Semi Permanent Hair Dye

 How to remove semi permanent hair color is a frequently asked question.
-People often want to change the color of their hair, or decide that maybe that bright blue they got for summer is not the best color to go to work with.
+People often want to change the color of their hair or decide that maybe that bright blue they got for summer is not the best color to go to work with.

-Timing matters.
+Timing matters!
 If you are wondering how to remove blue hair dye right after applying it, you are lucky because it’s much easier than after several weeks have passed and you are left with stubborn greenish-turquoise tones in your hair that refuse to go away.